Quantum Leap (1989 TV series): Development

-The main premise for Quantum Leap was inspired by such movies as Here Comes Mr. Jordan (1941) and Heaven Can Wait, as well as the 1960s TV show The Time Tunnel.
-Series creator Donald P. Bellisario saw its concept as a way of developing an original anthology series, as anthologies were unpopular with the networks.
+The main premise for Quantum Leap was inspired by such movies as Here Comes Mr. Jordan (1941) and Heaven Can Wait (1978), as well as the 1960s TV show, The Time Tunnel.
+Series creator, Donald P. Bellisario, saw its potential as an original anthology series, though at the time, similarly themed shows were unpopular with the major networks.

 The series ran on NBC for five seasons, from March 1989 through May 1993.

 Soundtrack

-The theme for the series was written by Mike Post.
-It was later rearranged for the fifth season, except for the series-finale episode, which featured the original theme music.
+The theme for the series, written by Mike Post, was later rearranged for the fifth season, except for the series-finale episode, which featured the original theme music.
 Scores for the episodes were composed by Post and Velton Ray Bunch.